mebobby2/drupal-dev/README.md

 credentials for drupal admin: (mebobby:password)

-Upto page 119 - implementing single_blog_block_view
+Upto page 142 - Building an Admin Interface

+before that: debug why the single blog lists are not showing up from the previos chapter.